lcPalcios/apuntes/linux/nginx/nginx_gunicorn_django.rst

     USER=snicoper # the user to run as
     GROUP=snicoper # the group to run as
-    NUM_WORKERS=3 # how many worker processes should Gunicorn spawn DJANGO_SETTINGS_MODULE=settings.production # which settings file should Django use DJANGO_WSGI_MODULE=settings.wsgi # WSGI module name
+    NUM_WORKERS=3 # how many worker processes should Gunicorn spawn DJANGO_SETTINGS_MODULE=settings.settings_prod # which settings file should Django use DJANGO_WSGI_MODULE=settings.wsgi # WSGI module name

     echo "Starting $NAME as `whoami`"